 Translate text

-and use this prompt for es-ESSupported placeholders
+and use this prompt for es-ESHow to use placeholders in your prompt

 Smartling supports the use of placeholders in your translation prompt.
 This is optional and the use of placeholders in your LLM Profile is not required.